New Energy Ventures

-Solar – Our solar program creates an opportunity to offset current

-	electricity usage at existing facilities by building photovoltaic solar

-	systems behind the meter.
-In addition, we are utilizing land within our

-	existing land portfolio to build large scale Solar + Storage facilities

-	for 3rd party energy demand.
-Our solar team is currently developing 16

-	solar projects totaling approximately 375 megawatts (MW) of solar

-	capacity that would offset approximately 16% of Williams facilities’

-	total estimated annual energy demand.
-We anticipate that the first

-	projects will go in-service in 2023.
-In addition to lowering electricity

-	costs on the system, these facilities will generate renewable energy

-	credits that can either be sold into the market or retired to offset

-	Scope 2 emissions.
+- Solar + Storage – Our Solar + Storage program creates an opportunity to offset current electricity usage at existing facilities with renewable energy by building photovoltaic solar and battery systems behind the meter.
+In addition, we are utilizing land within our existing land portfolio to build large scale Solar + Storage facilities for 3rd party energy demand.
+Our solar team is currently developing 16 solar projects totaling approximately 400 megawatts (MW) of solar capacity and 325 MW of battery capacity, targeted in-service in 2024.
+These solar facilities will generate renewable energy credits that can either be sold into the market or retired to offset Williams’ Scope 2 emissions.

-	- RNG – Renewable natural gas (RNG) is a low-carbon or negative-carbon

-	substitute for fossil-derived natural gas that is typically produced

-	from landfill waste, municipal water treatment facilities, livestock

-	farms or food waste operations.
-Our RNG program includes constructing

-	new interconnects and pipeline extensions, as well as investments in RNG

-	production.
-These investments will generate environmental attributes

-	that can either be sold into the market or retired to offset our own
+- RNG – Renewable natural gas (RNG) is a low-carbon or negative-carbon substitute for fossil-derived natural gas that is typically produced from landfill waste, municipal water treatment facilities, livestock farms or food waste operations.
+Our RNG program includes constructing new interconnects and pipeline extensions, as well as investments in RNG production.
+These investments will generate environmental attributes that can either be sold into the market or retired to offset our own emissions.

-	emissions.

-	- Lower-carbon Gas Products – We are working with our customers and new

-	partners to offer lower-carbon products, including end-to-end certified

-	low emissions gas, known as Next Gen Gas, and carbon-offset gas.
-Next

-	gen gas certifies that natural gas was produced and transported with low

-	emissions across the value chain increasing trust and transparency

-	regarding end-to-end carbon intensity for our customers and downstream

-	markets.
-Carbon-offset natural gas is a bundled product of natural gas

-	with an obligation to retire voluntary carbon offsets on behalf of

-	customers.
-This is a low cost, scalable product that helps customers

-	reduce the carbon footprint of their natural gas purchases.
-Responsibly

-	sourced gas certifies that the natural gas was produced and transported

-	with low emissions across the value chain.
-These products provide

-	scalable options to lower the emissions footprint of natural gas from

-	the wellhead to the water or end-user.
+- Next Gen Natural Gas – We are working with our customers and technology partners to offer lower-carbon products, including end-to-end certified low emissions gas, known as Next Gen Gas, and carbon-offset gas.
+Next gen gas certifies that natural gas was produced and transported with low emissions across the value chain increasing trust and transparency regarding end-to-end carbon intensity for our customers and downstream markets.
+Carbon-offset natural gas is a bundled product of natural gas with an obligation to retire voluntary carbon offsets on behalf of customers.
+These products provide scalable and repeatable options to lower the emissions footprint of natural gas from the wellhead to the water or end-user.

 New Energy Ventures

 Our plan to reduce emissions and innovate for the future.